omegatee/RT-890-APRS-GPS-Feat/README.md

     - New keyaction to send Test Message by APRS
     - New Menu to activate APRS Position Beacon
     - Personal ID (editable with CHIRP) used as "myCALL" for APRS.
 SSID is fixed to 7
+	- Channel 899 used for APRS operation
     - Startup Label (editable with CHIRP) used as Device Serial Number
     - GPS Time shown on display
+	- Four TX power levels, 6W, 2.5W, 500mW and zero.
+	- Three bandwith values, 12.5k, 25k and 200k (200k only on TX)
+	- Improved AM Fix algorithm, faster, smaller and not altering RSSI indication
+	- Added "1" for frequencies higher than 999 MHz
+	- Removed "0" for frequencies lower than 100 MHz

 - Removed / unbugged:
     - Removed "[DISABLE]" options in menu